convexengineering/gpkit/README.md

     - Get a MOSEK [academic license file](http://license.mosek.com/academic):
       - (Mac/Linux) Put the license file in `~/mosek/`.
       - (Windows) Put it in `Users/$USERNAME/mosek`, creating that folder if necessary.
-3. Run `pip install https://github.com/appliedopt/gpkit/zipball/master` at a terminal.
+3. Run `pip install ctypesgen` and then `pip install https://github.com/appliedopt/gpkit/zipball/master` at a terminal.
   - (Windows) at an "Anaconda Command Prompt".
 4. Test your install by running `python -c "import gpkit.tests; gpkit.tests.run()"`.
   - If you haven't installed both MOSEK and CVXOPT, expect a few errors.